-Amount Your Society will Provide: -------- ------ --------- ------ ----------
+Amount Your Society w III Provide: ----------------------- --------------

 Grant funding towards personnel salaries for outreach and communication, administration and planning, and coordination and participation on Tables and committees to support poverty reduction in Richmond.

 The recommendation is for the same as level as last year with a cost of living adjustment.